hzeller/bant/README.md

                         instead of "zlib.h") for considering deps for them. ignore     : bracket inclues ignored, deps removed.
-                        acknowldege: will not remove deps, but also no add. validate   : will also add deps providing that header.
+                        acknowldege: will not remove deps, but also no add. accept     : will also add deps providing that header.
-                        (fix your project to use quotes if you need acknowlege or validate).
+                        (fix your project to use quotes if you need 'acknowlege' or 'accept').
                         Default: acknowledge
+                      --pp-ifdef=<permissive|strict>
+                        strict    : only conisider branches fully defined.
+                        permissive: consider ifdef branches that are ambiguous because they're not fully derived in  defines = [] or where defines are hidden in other includes.
+                        Default: permissive
                       --graph-augment=<bazel-target> Additioal bazel targets
                          you'd like the dependency graph know about. canonicalize   : Emit rename edits to canonicalize targets.